lukeojones/template-example/pull_request_template.md

 <!--- Repo specific 'Gotchas' that frequently catch people out  -->
 - Version script modifications (see Standards and Resources)
 - Have you introduced any additional warnings or notices?
 What about errors?
-- Have you committed any relevant compile targets? e.g. Transpiled JS, CSS (compiled from Less) etc
+- Have you committed any relevant compilation targets? e.g. Transpiled JS, CSS (compiled from Less) etc
   <!--- Examples can be added (or removed if resolved) over time  -->

 ## Standards and Resources